fuzziqersoftware/newserv/README.md

 1. Download the latest release-windows-amd64.zip or release-macos-arm64.zip file from the [releases page](https://github.com/fuzziqersoftware/newserv/releases).
 2. Extract the contents of the archive to some location on your computer.
-3. If you want to change any options, go into the system/ folder, open config.json in a text editor, and edit it to your liking.
+3. (Optional) If you want to change any config options, go into the system/ folder, open config.json in a text editor, and edit it to your liking.
+There are comments in the file that describe what all the options do.
-4. If you plan to play Blue Burst on newserv, set up the patch directory.
-See [client patch directories](#client-patch-directories) for more information.
+4. (Optional) If you plan to play Blue Burst on newserv, set up the patch directory.
+See [client patch directories](#client-patch-directories) for details.
 5. Run the newserv executable.

 ### Linux